 Traveling this Summer?
 Use these recipes to make eating on your trip less stressful:

-Carne Asada Beef Jerky Recipe (coming soon)
+Carne Asada Beef Jerky Recipe (recipe in Against all Grain cookbook)

 Not individually pictured but helpful to have on hand: